National Sport Week 20th-26th June 2020

-Secret Reader- This is where we invite parents, grandparents, uncles, aunties or any other family member into our class to read to the children on a Friday afternoon.
+Secret Reader- This is where we invite parents, grandparents, uncles, aunties or any other family member into our class to read to the children on a Monday afternoon.
 A letter will be sent out to explain this further.

 Jedi Writer Award- This is an award given in class by the Reception Teachers.
 It is awarded to a child that has been trying hard with their fine motor skills and using the correct pencil grip.
-The teacher’s will observe the children in handwriting lessons and choosing times and a child will be awarded on a Friday afternoon.
+The teacher’s will observe the children in handwriting lessons and choosing times and a child will be awarded on a Friday morning.

 Author Award- This award will start when the children have started developing their writing skills.
 Children that have a go at the story writing challenge will be picked out of a hat at the end of the week and will receive a prize.

 Challenges- In Reception we have many set challenges for the children to complete by choice.
-We have a writing challenge, fine motor challenge, reading challenge and maths challenge.
+We have a writing challenge, fine motor challenge, phonics challenge and maths challenge.
 Each of these are targeted to the child’s interests.
 Once a child completes a challenge they will put their name into the challenge pot (the more times they do it the more chance they have of winning) and the teachers will pick out a name randomly at the end of the week.

 Phonics folders- Once your child starts to learn phonics they will begin to recognise sounds and work on reading words.
 Your child will learn 4 new sounds a week; for each of these sounds they will be given a letter formations sheet to complete at home.
 If there are no new sounds in your child’s folder this will be a recap week so there is no need to worry about filling them in.
-There will be a reading afternoon for parents to explain phonics further.

 Tricky words and blendable key rings- Your child will be given a bookmark with tricky words on to learn at home.
 They will also be given a key ring with words to blend on.